libmapper/UnityMapper/docs/usage.md

 After making sure libmapper is properly installed, drag-and-drop `publish/UnityMapper.dll` onto your unity assets window.

+### Getting Libmapper

+Follow the instructions how to build libmapper [here](https://github.com/libmapper/libmapper/blob/main/doc/how_to_compile_and_run.md).

+On Windows you'll need three files: `libmapper.dll`, `liblo.dll`, and `zlib.dll`.
+Drag those three files into your Unity assets, making an appropriate folder is a good idea!

+Make sure in the Unity inspector those library files are set to be used on the correct platform.
+For example, on Windows, you'll want to set them to be used on Windows, only x86/x64.

 ## Using Libmapper

 The library includes a component, named `Libmapper Device`.
 In the Unity inspector, click Add Component and search